William Ivens: Ministerial career

 Ivens began his ministerial career at a time when the social gospel was on the rise in Canada.
-He was stationed at the McDougall Methodist Church in Winnipeg in 1916, and called for the church to lead the labour movement in its struggle against the prevailing tendencies of North American capitalism.
+From 1908 to 1916 William served as a minister at several rural posts in Manitoba, at Selkirk, Makinak, Ochre River, Pipestone and Brandon.
+He continued writing throughout this period, for example, in 1912 he submitted a letter to Winnipeg's labour paper, the Voice, titled ‘The Prince of Peace, a Protest against Militarism and Barbarism’ which outlined his objections to military spending in the 1911 naval budget.
+He also wrote for the paper in 1916 about the concept of the Parliament of Man and in 1917 about Balkan nationalism.

+William was stationed at the McDougall Methodist Church in Winnipeg in 1916, and called for the church to lead the labour movement in its struggle against the prevailing tendencies of North American capitalism.
 In 1917 and 1918, Ivens was opposed by several members of his congregation by defending conscientious objectors to World War I and criticizing the management of the war.
 He expressed these opinions as a private citizen in newspaper articles, rather than from his pulpit; nevertheless, many church members opposed him as insufficiently patriotic in wartime.

 Although there were several petitions presented in Ivens' favour (he had improved the financial status of McDougall during his time as its minister), the overseeing body removed him from the church in June 1918 in an effort to restore local unity.
 Ivens agreed to stand down on condition that he be granted a year's leave to establish a "workers' church".
 Before the end of the month, he had founded the first Labour Church in the City of Winnipeg.

 Labour Church Leader

 June 30, 1918 marked the start of the Labour church as soon to be members gathered at the Winnipeg Labor Temple to discuss the possibility of a church for workers, pro-labour progressives and disgruntled church members.
 This church was created to preach information relevant to the working class.
-It was here where Ivens became the minister for this Labour church.
+The Labour church held meetings on Sunday evenings and rapidly grew in popularity, attracting over 4,000 mostly working class parishioners in just six months.
+In January 1919, the Church opened the pulpit to women.

 Ivens was directly involved in labour activism during this period.
-He supported the newly organized Dominion Labour Party, and attempted to build local networks of support in a speaking tour of western Canada.
+He was employed as an organiser for the Dominion Labour Party, and attempted to build local networks of support in a speaking tour of western Canada.
 Upon his return to Winnipeg, he assumed the editorship of the Western Labour News, a newspaper published by the Winnipeg Trades and Labour Council.